Skyquek/Trip-Bill-Management-System/mini-project/Readme.md

     2.1 Home Management Page (Settings for Home) - Settings Page 2.1.1 Create / Select Home (eg. MH 4/2)
         2.1.1 Send invite to other user
-        2.1.2 Set Monthly Contribution for each housemate (Every months need to contribute how much) 2.1.3 CRUD Category
+        2.1.2 Set Monthly Contribution for each housemate (Every months need to contribute how much, some people might contribute less)
+        2.1.3 CRUD Category

     2.2 Add expenses